 Instructions

-- In a medium saucepan, combine the water, butter, sugar, and salt and set over medium heat.
+- In a medium saucepan, combine water, butter, sugar, and salt, and set over medium heat.
 Bring to a boil, stirring occasionally.
-When the mixture reaches a boil, remove from the heat and sift in the flour.
+When mixture reaches a boil, remove from heat and sift in flour.
 Stir to combine.
-Return saucepan to the heat and cook while stirring constantly until the dough begins to pull away from the sides of the saucepan.
+Return saucepan to heat and cook while stirring constantly until the dough begins to pull away from the sides of the saucepan.
 Transfer dough to a bowl and stir for 1 to 2 minutes to cool it slightly.

-- Transfer the dough to the pastry bag.
-Pipe the dough into mounds that are about 1-1/2'' to 2'' in diameter, and about 1'' high.
-Space the mounds 1-1/2'' apart on the lined baking sheets.
-Using a clean finger dipped in water, gently press down on any peaks that formed during piping.
-The cream puffs should have rounded tops.
-Brush the tops with the egg wash.
+- Transfer dough to pastry bag.
+Pipe dough into mounds that are 1½'' to 2'' in diameter, and about 1'' high.
+Space the mounds 1½'' apart on prepared baking sheets.
+Dip your finger in water, then gently press down on any peaks that form during piping, to give the cream puffs rounded tops.

-- Bake for 10 to 12 minutes, or until the cream puffs are well inflated and beautifully golden.
-Be sure to keep the oven door closed until the cream puffs are golden brown.
+- Bake: Bake for 10-12 minutes, or until cream puffs are well inflated and beautifully golden.
+Be sure to keep oven door closed until cream puffs are golden brown.
 Opening the door before they are golden may cause them to deflate.

-- Now lower the oven temperature to 350° F and continue to bake the cream puffs until they are dry, about 18 to 20 minutes more.
-Transfer the cream puffs to a wire rack to cool.
+- Now lower oven temperature to 350°F and continue baking cream puffs until they are dry, about 18-20 minutes more.
+Transfer cream puffs to a wire rack to cool.

-- In a small bowl, dissolve the cornstarch in 1/4 cup of the milk.
-Beat the whole egg, then the yolks, one at a time, into the cornstarch mixture.
+- Vanilla Pastry Cream: In a small bowl, dissolve cornstarch in ¼ cup of the milk.
+Then beat in the whole egg, then the yolks, one at a time.

-- In a saucepan, combine the remaining 3/4 cup milk and the sugar and bring to a boil, whisking constantly.
+- In a saucepan, combine the remaining ¾ cup of milk and sugar, and bring just to a boil, whisking constantly.

-- While whisking the egg mixture, slowly pour 1/3 of the boiling milk into it, to temper the eggs.
-Return the remaining milk in the saucepan to medium heat.
-Pour the hot egg mixture into the saucepan in a thin stream, whisking, to not let the eggs scramble.
-Whisk constantly until the mixture begins to boil.
-Remove from the heat and whisk in the butter and vanilla.
+- While constantly whisking the egg/cornstarch mixture, very slowly pour ⅓ of the boiling milk into it, to temper the eggs.
+Then return the saucepan of remaining milk to medium heat.
+Pour the hot egg mixture into saucepan in a very thin stream, whisking all the while, so the eggs don't scramble.
+Whisk constantly until mixture begins to boil.
+Remove from heat and whisk in butter and vanilla.

-- Pour the pastry cream into a bowl and press a sheet of plastic wrap directly on the surface so it does not form a skin.
+- Pour pastry cream into a bowl and press a sheet of plastic wrap directly on the surface so it does not form a skin.
 Cool to room temperature.
-Refrigerate until ready to use.
+Refrigerate until chilled.

-- Or...to fill the cream puffs like Heather does in her book, pierce the side of each cream puff with a knife, making a small incision just big enough to fit a pastry tip inside.
-Pipe in the vanilla pastry cream and press gently to close incision.
+- OR pierce the side of each cream puff with a sharp knife tip, making a small incision just big enough to fit a smaller pastry tip inside.
+Pipe the vanilla pastry cream into the cream puff's center, then press gently on the cream puff to close the incision.

 Notes